-There is no denying, the New Zealand Cycle Trail Great Rides are indeed that, great rides and on a Flying Kiwi tour we certainly maximise the option to access these.
-But before the development of the Great Rides New Zealand was already a cycling mecca and it has only become more so in recent years.
-Here we look at some of the other "incredible rides" that can be easily undertaken while on your Flying Kiwi camping and adventure trip.
-This include stunning coastal rides, challenging mountain bike trails and scenic rides by lakes and through quaint small New Zealand townships.
-Variety is the spice of life and travelling with Flying Kiwi you will be spoilt for choice when it comes to experiencing the many varieties of cycling options on offer.
+Here we look at some of the other "incredible rides" whilst on your Flying Kiwi camping and adventure trip.
+Including stunning coastal rides, challenging mountain trails and scenic rides taking you to lakes, regions and national parks beyond the beaten track.
+Variety is the spice of life and travelling with Flying Kiwi you will be spoilt for choice when it comes to cycling routes on offer.

 Mountain Bike Trails.